Unconventional Growth Kinetics and Fractal Interfaces of Colloidal Phase Separation in Active Liquids: Introduction

 Here, we show that colloidal assemblies driven in active liquids of E. coli display several novel features of nonequilibrium coarsening previously reported in numerical studies \cite{Barma00, Barma01, Barma23, Cate14, Puri21}, such as domain growth showing strong deviations from conventional growth laws for thermal systems with a conserved order parameter.
-We observe that $L(t) \sim t^{1/4}$ over a range of colloidal densities and cell concentration.
-The structure factor reveals non-Porod signatures at large wavevectors $k$, which also manifests itself as a cusp singularity at short distances in the corresponding two-point correlation function of the order parameter \cite{Barma00,Barma23,Puri14}.
-These features point to rough and diffuse interfaces, unlike the sharp interface found in equilibrium counterparts.
+We observe that $L(t) \sim t^{1/4}$ over a range of colloidal densities and bacterial concentrations.
+The structure factor reveals non-Porod signatures at large wave-vectors $k$, which also manifests itself as a cusp singularity at short distances in the corresponding two-point correlation function of the order parameter \cite{Barma00,Barma23,Puri14}.
+These features point to rough and diffuse interfaces, unlike the sharp interfaces found in the equilibrium counterparts.
 We further establish the fractal nature of the interfaces by directly calculating the fractal dimension of the interface from the real-space particle positions.
 We elucidate all these experimental observations using a scalar field theory where the nonequilibrium fluctuations arising from swimmer activity are modeled as spatio-temporally correlated noise.
 Such a coarse-grained model, which breaks time-reversal symmetry and detailed balance, successfully captures several features observed in our experiments.
-In summary, our study points to a novel phase ordering of colloids in active liquids. \\
+In addition our model predicts microphase separation of colloids driven by active fluctuation arising from swimmer motion, thus pointing to a novel fluctuation dominated ordering of colloids in active liquids. \\